Sepp Koster: North-America

 To continue his racing career Koster moved to the United States of America.
 The young driver got into contact with Arie Luyendyk who trained him to race on oval tracks.
 Sepp Koster made his debut in the Barber Dodge Pro Series in 1998.
 He drove the car for the first time during a collective test at Sebring International Raceway in February.
 During the first raceweekend of the series Koster qualified on pole-position.
 But the European driver never had done a rolling start but he managed to retain the lead.
 After a spin which resulted in contact he had to retire.
 The Dutch driver finished his first season in the Barber Dodge series in ninth place of the championship.
 The following year Koster achieved his first podium finish in America.
 At the West Michigan Grand Prix Koster started from pole position.
 After Todd Snyder passed him on the tight street circuit Koster settled for second place.
 After finishing in the top ten and top five he finished fifth in the standings.

 In 2000 Sepp Koster scored his first Barber Dodge and oval racing win.
 Being fast all weekend long Koster won the race at Nazareth Motor Speedway.
 He finished in front of Ryan Hunter-Reay and Andy Lally.
 Koster scored another four podium finishes and finished third in the standings.
 The Dutchman returned for a fourth season in the racingclass in 2001.
 His second win in the series came at Lime Rock Park.
 On Memorial Day Koster passed polesitter Davy Cook for the lead.
 He held off Hunter-Reay for all 37 laps.
 The Dutchman won by 0.357 seconds.
 The young driver scored a second win of the season during the Grand Prix of Cleveland.
 At the Cleveland Burke Lakefront Airport circuit Koster started from pole-position, won the race and set the fastest race lap.
 His final win in the series came at Road America.
 Koster again won the race from pole-position.
 Koster finished second in the standings, only four points behind series champion Nicolas Rondet.

 After testing with Doricott Racing Koster entered the Atlantic Championship with Michael Shank Racing for the 2002 CART Toyota Atlantic Series season.
 After scoring his first top ten finish at Long Beach Koster had to withdraw from the Milwaukee race.
-After a crash during practice on Friday Kosters Swift 014.a was to badly damaged to race on Sunday.
+After a crash during practice on Friday Kosters Swift 014.a was too badly damaged to race on Sunday.
 Koster qualified third for the Toronto race of the championship.
 Koster was taken out of the race by Waldemar Coronas who hit the Dutchmans car from behind.
 The Dutch driver failed to obtain a seat for the 2003 season and retired from racing.